ialfina/ner-dataset-modified-dee/README.md

    For example: <br>
       java -cp stanford-ner.jar edu.stanford.nlp.ie.crf.CRFClassifier -prop 20k-mdee.prop <br>

-      I recommend to increase heap size so you can train the dataset on computer with limited RAM:<br>
+      I recommend to increase heap size so you can train the dataset on computer with limited RAM.
+Add option like "-Xmx1024m" on the command, for example:<br>

-      java -Xmx1024m-cp stanford-ner.jar edu.stanford.nlp.ie.crf.CRFClassifier -prop 20k-mdee.prop <br>
+      java -Xmx1024m -cp stanford-ner.jar edu.stanford.nlp.ie.crf.CRFClassifier -prop 20k-mdee.prop <br>

+      if this still doesn't work increase the number, for example: "-Xmx8000m".
+This works for me :)

    Let say this step will create a NER model file named "idner-model-20k-mdee.ser.gz"